Friday, 29 April 2016

 I need the security of marked lines to follow so I will certainly be trying these.
 When I do, I'll let you know how they fare.

-Meanwhile, I hope there is something to smile about in your weekend.
+Meanwhile, I hope there is something to smile about in your day.

 Pinterest Power